richardhugou/ytdownloader/readme.md

 Using Executable:
 If you want to use the standalone executable:

-Navigate to the dist directory after creating the executable.
 Run ytDownload.exe and provide the YouTube video URL.

 4. Creating Executable with PyInstaller